Recent Trends in Global Balance of Payments and IIP Data

 - Published Date:

 4. A growing number of economies submit external sector statistics to the IMF for re-dissemination.
-Annual balance of payments and IIP statistics for the period 2007–14 are published in the 2015 Balance of Payments Statistics Yearbook (BOPSY 2015).
-For the BOPSY 2015, 191 economies submitted balance of payments data, of which 150 also submitted IIP data.
-The number of reporters of quarterly IIP data increased significantly, to 103 economies in 2015 from 91 in 2014.
-While country coverage has improved significantly, there is a shortage of data coverage for Africa, and several low income countries work under severe capacity constraints.
-A more simplified and tailored approach to the development of balance of payments and IIP data in countries with low capacity could improve the accuracy and timeliness of their data and, therefore, increase the relevance for better analysis and policy advice.
+Annual balance of payments and IIP statistics for the period 2006–12 are published in the 2013 Balance of Payments Statistics Yearbook (2013 BOPSY).
+For the 2013 BOPSY, 184 economies submitted balance of payments data, of which 137 also submitted IIP data.
+The number of reporters of quarterly IIP data increased to 82 economies from 79 in 2012.